mongodb/redalert/DESIGN.md

 redalert alias TEST_FILE ALIAS_NAME SUITES_TO_ADD_TO_ALIAS...
 ```

-It will attempt to find an aliases.(yml|yaml) in the same directory as `TEST_FILE` it
+Redalert will attempt to find an aliases.(yml|yaml) in the same directory as
-will load both files it will create an alias in aliases.(yml|yaml) (creating the file
+`TEST_FILE`.
+If found, it will load both files and replace the
+aliases.(yml|yaml) with a new aliases file which includes the existing and new
-if it does not exist) it will then populate the alias with the
+alias.
+Otherwise, it will create an alias in aliases.(yml|yaml) it will then
-`SUITES_TO_ADD_TO_ALIAS` suites replacing in any tests, which have all
+populate the alias with the `SUITES_TO_ADD_TO_ALIAS` suites replacing in any
-those suites, the suites with the create alias.
-It will then save the file.
+tests, which have all those suites, the suites with the create alias.
+It will
+then save the test file.

 #### gen-aliases (Stretch Goal)